Chirp Wheel Reviews

 Are Chirp Wheels safe?

 That said, Chirp Wheels share some of the same dangers as other rollers.
-Specifically, the lack of musculoskeletal support around the lower vertebrae makes rolling along the lowest portion of your back somewhat dangerous.
+Specifically, tipping risk from losing your balance, neck strains, and the lack of musculoskeletal support around the lower vertebrae make rolling along the lowest portion of your back somewhat dangerous.

 How do you use a Chirp Wheel?